How to Become a Wound Care Nurse

 Working as a Wound Care Nurse

-The type of wounds will vary depending on the patient population.
+The nature of a patient’s wound and your work as a wound care nurse will vary depending on the care setting and patient population.
 For example, patients in a diabetic clinic more often have chronic and difficult-to-heal wounds for which the wound care nurse must apply supplemental interventions.
-However, a wound care nurse may only be consulted once or twice for a surgical wound on a healthy 25-year-old.
+However, a wound care nurse may only be consulted once or twice for a surgical wound on a patient with no chronic conditions.

 The added education and certification may not drastically increase a wound care nurse’s salary potential, but it does improve work-life balance and employment opportunities.
-According to Payscale in September 2022, a wound care nurse’s annual average base salary is $76,590 and their average hourly salary is $30.65.

-The salary data from Payscale is based on the self-reported salary of nurses across the U.S. The U.S. Bureau of Labor Statistics ranks the median annual RN wage as $77,600.
 Before pursuing additional education and certification, it’s helpful to know the salary range for a wound care nurse in your geographical area.

 Frequently Asked Questions About Becoming a Wound Care Nurse